Shelties vs The Dog Whisperer

 Many of these dogs are unruly, aggressive, and too confused about the family hierarchy to be trained in traditional ways.

 While I've heard some pretty shocking things about Cesar Millan (especially in later seasons) there is some sense to his dominance approach when all other approaches fail.
+In a moment, we'll look at the episode where Cesar works with a Sheltie.
+But first, what's the psychology behind alpha dog theory?

 The Dog Whisperer uses positive and negative reinforcement based on alpha theory